The Master Plan: how to build a voice interface for a billion people

 The most frequent question we get: why work on this when Apple, Google, OpenAI, and Anthropic are all in the same space?

-Based on the mistakes outlined above, I don't think we'll see this transformation unless we work on it.
 Nobody is tackling phase one effectively — and with anything short of a best-in-class voice experience, people will give up on voice.
 The gap between "pretty good" and "perfect" is enormous for something you use hundreds of times a day.
 Plenty of operating systems ship with built-in text editors, but people still pay for specialized tools because when you're in a tool all day, the difference between adequate and excellent is everything.
 That's where our entire business lives.

 Companies innovating on HCI are building tools that do everything, instead of building actions that truly improve people's workflows.
 They're building for power users who will restructure their lives around a new tool — not for the billion people who just want things to work.
 Companies building wearables are doing it without the software in mind for why people will use it.
+None of them will dedicate an entire company's focus to this problem, because for them it's a feature, not a business.
+If we dilute focus, it won't work.
+If they dilute focus, it won't work either.

+The evidence that this approach works is already here.
+Wispr Flow has hundreds of thousands of daily active users, growing 40% month over month.
 We focus on problems where we'll have a differential impact: if we didn't solve it, it might not exist.
 If these problems were on the default path for other companies, we wouldn't waste our time.

 Durability of the business